portworx/px-docs/run-with-docker.md

 PX requires a minimum of Docker version 1.10 to be installed.
 Follow the [Docker install](https://docs.docker.com/engine/installation/) guide to install and start the Docker Service.

->**Important:**<br/>If you are runnig a version prior to Docker 1.12 or running docker on Ubuntu 14.4 LTS, then you *must* configure Docker to allow shared mounts propogation.
+>**Important:**<br/>If you are running a version prior to Docker 1.12 or running docker on Ubuntu 14.4 LTS, then you *must* configure Docker to allow shared mounts propogation.
 Please follow [these](os-config-shared-mounts.html) instructions to enable shared mount propogation.
 This is needed because PX runs as a container and it will be provisioning storage to other containers.

 ### Specify storage